-There are a few things to keep in mind when helping your kids selecting their Halloween costumes.
+There are a few things to keep in mind when helping your kids select their Halloween costumes.
 Since most communities hold their trick-or-treating hours after dusk, you’ll want to make sure they are visible in the dark.
 One option is to help your kids pick out brightly-colored costumes and avoid dark colors that will disguise them at night.
 Another option is to embellish their costumes with a few strategically placed strips of reflective tape.
 This will help them be more visible to drivers passing by on the road.

 Light and Bright

 Another way to make sure your kids are seen by passing drivers is to put extra lights on the situation.
 Parents with flashlights are always helpful.
-And, if you’re kids are travelling in a group, make one of them the leader by giving them a flashlight to guide the group through their trick-or-treating route.
+And, if your kids are traveling in a group, make one of them the leader by giving them a flashlight to guide the group through their trick-or-treating route.
 You can even make it a game of follow the leader, where kids are rewarded at the end if they follow the light throughout the night.
 This will not only help them see where they’re going in the dark, but also avoid obstacles on their way to the front door to collect their candy.
-Be prepared to change leaders a few times as well, during the evening.
+Be prepared to change leaders a few times as well during the evening.